PONDER THE SCRIPTURES.COM

 or let the pit shut its mouth upon me.”

 I wanted to include this passage because of its mention of “deep” and “surging” waters.
 These bring us back to Psalm 18 and its terrorizing “torrents.”
 In addition to “the pit,” Šeʾôl is imagined as being a place of deep, violent, and threatening waters.
-We will explore this metaphor in the next meditation.
+We will explore this imagery in the next meditation.

 We often say that death is not to be feared.
 I don’t know how you feel about physical death.
 I don’t know if you fear physical death.
-But I do not that the death that is Šeʾôl is a fearful thing.
+But I do know that the death that is Šeʾôl is a fearful thing.
 A threatening thing.
 A terrifying thing.
 The Psalmist does fear it, as well he should.
 There is a reason that Nephi speaks of it as “that awful monster.”

 Even so, come, Lord Jesus!

-psalm 18 meditation 3--psalm 18.2b-3
+psalm 18 meditation 3--psalm 18.3-4/ 2-3 (part 2)

 invocation and confession of trust in YHWH

-2YHWH is my hiding place, my stronghold, and my means of escape.
+3/2YHWH is my hiding place, my stronghold, and my means of escape.

 He is my God, my mountain retreat, the One in whom I take refuge.